shoooe/Solidran/Solidran/FIB/README.md

 (5, 8)
 ```

-It's clear that if we need to calculate the third iteration we just need to repeat the call to `nextPair` 3 times.
-Assuming:
+If we need to calculate the nth iteration, we just need to repeat the call to `nextPair` n times.

+Assuming the Fibonacci sequence:

 ```haskell
 fib :: (Int, Int) -> (Int, Int)